 Once you learn how to make jam and especially with this easy recipe, you’ll be able to tweak it with whatever mixture of fruit and veg you like.
 In fact a friend of mine uses this recipe and adds bacon!
 You read that right, bacon jam!
 How ever you end up making it, it’s so easy to batch cook and store in the fridge all year around!

+So, let’s get on to the sticky bit.
+Here’s how to make jam as easily as possible.
 I start by soaking all my fruit over night in cold water with apple cider vinegar.
 This helps remove any bust or chemicals.
 Once rinsed I put a large pan of water on to boil.
 I normally fill the pan about half way with water.

 I first boil all the berries, damsons and apples. once boiled down I take a second pan with a sieve and drain the water and juices into the new pan.
 Next I begin mashing and smooshing the boiled fruit through the sieve and into the second pan.
 Once done I then put the new pan on to boil and add the pomegranate, beetroot (peeled and diced) and banana (sliced).
 Now it’s a process of bringing the jam up to a boil and then simmering it down, continuously until it reduces into a nice thick jam.
 Next stir in your honey, you may have to repeat the last step a couple more times as the honey may dilute you mix slightly.